The Northern Virginia (NOVA)

 For excellence in service to the CFIDS community in the category of education, The Northern VA CFS Support Group, as we was known then, was given The CFIDS Support Network (CSN) ACTION Award in 1999.
 Our group leaders received CSN Champion Awards in 1999 and 2000.
 The group received a 1995 Community Action Education Award.
 All awards came from The CFIDS Association of America, Inc. Member Ira has earned our eternal thanks for e-moderating & designing/maintaining our website, 1999-2006.

-Our group operates in concert with two subgroups.
-One is the Northern VA MVPS/D & OI Support Group, aka The Art of Healing Dysautonomia with Gratitude and Friends group.
-Its Yahoo group for call reminders and articles is MVPS-D_OI_nova.
-The other is Elly's Gratitude Group (EGG) for people with CFS, FM, OI, etc. EGG meets monthly by phone conference and occasionally in DC area locations.
-EGG's interactive Yahoo group for practicing gratitude is EGGdish.
+Our group used to operates in concert with two subgroups, now only one.
+The Northern VA MVPS/D & OI Support Group, aka The Art of Healing Dysautonomia with Gratitude and Friends group has been folded into the other two.
+The second group is Elly's Gratitude Group (EGG) for people with CFS, FM, OI, POTS, Long Covid, etc. EGG meets occasionally by phone conference and occasionally in DC area locations.
+EGG's interactive e-mail list for practicing gratitude is EGGdish.

 Group members often discuss overlapping including